jtrobec/mids-w251-fa2020-hw11/README.md

 ![Scores for my best model](ll-dqn-2layer.png?raw=true "Scores for my best model")

-I got pretty close to 100%, at 98%.
+I didn't make it to 100%, at 93%.
 I tried a bunch of different changes (as described for previous questions) but I really was not able to improve on my best run.

 > Based on what you observed, what conclusions can you draw about the different parameters and their values?